mrsheldon/Sandwich/README.md

 # Sandwich

-A Discord bot made with JDA by MrSheldon
+A simple Discord bot made with JDA